sidlacteur/Rt_Thread/README.md

 - AspectJ.
 You can download the plug-in for your version of Eclipse from here: http://www.eclipse.org/ajdt/downloads/index.php

-- You have to download aspectj.jar from here : http://www.java2s.com/Code/Jar/a/Downloadaspectjweaverjar.html, and include it in the Java build Path of the project : test-rt-lib/
+- You have to download aspectj.jar from here : http://www.java2s.com/Code/Jar/a/Downloadaspectjweaverjar.html, and include it in the Java build Path of the project : test-rt-lib/ or include `.jar` files from `aspectj/lib`.

 - (Optional) CDT for compiling the JNI library